 Take it from me: Flow posing is going to be your best friend.
 If you’re hoping to keep your sessions short, sweet, and on track while still delivering a gallery full of variety to your clients, this is your go-to strategy.

-What is “flow posing”?
+What is “flow posing?”

-Flow Posing is a system that takes your clients through multiple poses in a short amount of time.
-This can be done with a single person, couples, families, etc. The main idea is to have a series of poses in mind so that if you ever get stuck on a pose you can easily talk your clients through it.
+This dynamic posing can be done with a single person, couples, families, and even pets.
+The main idea is to have a series of poses in mind so that if you ever get stuck on a pose, you can easily talk your mini portrait sessions clients through it.

-How to Use it
+How to Use Flow Posing

-Learning this gives you the chance to study the best ways to move people organically through different poses so that you can easily mix it up to get multiple options in one spot.
+Learning this gives you the chance to study the best ways to move people organically through different poses so that you can easily mix things up to get multiple options in one spot.

-- Change the placement of hands – this is a big way to make a difference with any type of subject.
-How the clients are holding onto one another.
-Or if you’re photographing a senior, you can easily reposition the hands to get a completely different feel.
-Change it from one hand in pocket, one hand on wrist, hands moving through the hair…There are a lot of ways to mix this up!
+- Change the placement of hands – This little trick is a big way to make a difference with any type of subject.
+How the clients are holding onto one another can vary drastically with different hand placements.
+Or, if you’re photographing an individual, you can easily have them reposition their hands to get a completely different feel.
+Change the position from one hand in the pocket to one hand on wrist, or try their hands moving through the hair…There are a lot of ways to get new poses this way.

 The “Money Shot”

-Study, practice, perfect.
+Study, practice, perfect

 Looking for more ideas and tips?
-Try out these awesome sources!
+Try out these awesome sources:

-Sue Bryce Education – The queen of posing, Sue has an entire education platform where you can watch how she poses in any type of scenario.
+- Sue Bryce Education – The queen of posing, Sue has an entire education platform where you can watch how she poses in any type of scenario.

-Design Aglow – They have a variety of posing inspiration cards for many types of photo sessions.
+- Design Aglow – They have a variety of posing inspiration cards for many types of photo sessions.